 A better alternative to stocks, mutual funds are a tad bit more reliable.
-They are also able to cut the transaction costs as one has the advantage of stock size.
-Also, diversification helps to average out the losses sustained although it leaves the fund manager in a perilous position.
-The ever present problem of poor savings is expected to continue in the mutual funds industry too.
+They can also cut the transaction costs as one has the advantage of stock size.
+Also, diversification helps to average out the losses sustained although it leaves the fund manager in a difficult position.
+The ever-present problem of poor savings is expected to continue in the mutual funds’ industry too.
 Additionally, it requires a lot of patience with mutual funds as they take years to grow to a reasonable level.

-To know how to start your investment in P2P lending platform click here.
+To know how to start your investment in a P2P lending platform, click here.

 Read our article on how to build a better portfolio from p2p lending.